Moving Company Dispute Resolution

 Make sure you inspect valuables before and after the move, it is best to inspect for losses and damages while the movers are still around, that way, you can put in for a claim immediately.
 As a matter of law, you have nine months to file a claim, and the insurance company or the mover has 30 days to respond, and 120 days to settle your claim or to make an offer; however, the earlier you can put in a claim the better.

-Finally, make sure you have all the necessary paperwork is in a safe place where you can access it readily.
+Finally, make sure you have all the paperwork is in a safe place where you can access it readily.
 The process is tedious and bothersome enough without having to deal with missing paperwork.
 All your other measures could go to waste entirely if you misplace your papers.
-In the end the best way win a dispute is to avoid it, but once in it, know your rights, and know your policy.
+The best way win a dispute is to avoid it, but once in it, know your rights, and know your policy.

 For immediate assistance…